nulltier/anzo.me/src/content/notes/distinguish-types-in-runtime.md

 ---

-id: 0001
+id: '0001'
-path: '/note/ts-choose-type-at-runtime'
+path: 'ts-choose-type-at-runtime'
 title: 'Distinguish types at runtime'
 tags:
     - typescript
-    - types
+    - runtime
+short: |
+    Often, while using typescript, you have to handle situations when you don't know for sure the type beforehand, during the compile type.

 ---

-Often, you have while using typescript you have to handle situations when you don't know the type beforehand, during the compile type, for sure.
-For example, you may easily get an error instead of expected data as a result of a call to a REST API.
+Often, while using typescript, you have to handle situations when you don't know for sure the type beforehand, during the compile type.
+And usually there are possibility to guess a type from a known set of variations.
+For example, a REST endpoint may return an error instead of a data.

-The naive solution is to make all the properties optional.
+The simplest solution is to make all the properties optional.
 But it won't prevent you from calling expected data from the error object.

 ```typescript
 interface Response {